IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 #### Final Version
 * If pdf, **post on vfs channel on slack** for everyone to see and download in the class
 * If physical book, bring the actual book AND provide the link to preview on blurb.
 Make sure the book is public and that you can preview the entire book.
+If you can't figure out how to preview it on blurb, upload a pdf of the book to the vfs channel on slack.